labgrid-project/labgrid/doc/development.rst

 -------------------

 To develop a new driver for labgrid, you need to decide which protocol to implement, or implement your own protocol.
+If you are unsure about a new protocol's API, just use the driver directly from the client code, as deciding on a good API will be much easier when another similiar driver is added.

-Labgrid uses attr for internal classes, first of all import attr, the protocol and the common driver class into your new driver file.
+Labgrid uses the `attrs library <https://attrs.readthedocs.io>`_ for internal classes.
+First of all import attr, the protocol and the common driver class into your new driver file.

 ::